William English Walling: Career

 Walling became involved in labor and political movements, first working at Hull House in Chicago, an early settlement house and University Settlement Society of New York.
 He vowed to live on the equivalent of a worker's wage.
-Moving to New York City in 1900, he worked as a factory inspector.
-In 1903 he founded the National Women's Trade Union League.
+Moving to New York City in 1900, Walling worked as a factory inspector.
+In 1903, he founded the National Women's Trade Union League.

-In 1906 following a lengthy trip to Russia to report on the abortive Russian Revolution of 1905, he married Anna Strunsky, a Jewish immigrant and an aspiring novelist from San Francisco, who had lived as a child with her family on New York's Lower East Side before they moved to California.
+In 1906, following a lengthy trip to Russia to report on the abortive Russian Revolution of 1905, he married Anna Strunsky, a Jewish immigrant and an aspiring novelist from San Francisco, who had lived as a child with her family on New York's Lower East Side before they moved to California.
 They had four children together: Rosamond, Anna, Georgia and Hayden.

-In 1908 Walling published Russia's Message, a book inspired by the social unrest which he and his wife had observed in Russia.
+In 1908, Walling published Russia's Message, a book inspired by the social unrest that he and his wife had observed in Russia.
 He joined the Socialist Party (1910–17), but resigned several years later at the time of the Great War because of its anti-war stance.
-Walling became convinced that United States intervention in the war was needed to defeat the Central Powers.His marriage to Anna Strunsky ended at this time, in part due to their disagreement over the United States' role in the conflict.
+Walling became convinced that United States intervention in the war was needed to defeat the Central Powers.
+His marriage to Anna Strunsky ended at this time, in part due to their disagreement over the United States' role in the conflict.

-In 1908 Walling and his wife Anna went to Springfield, Illinois to investigate a race riot that occurred on August 14.
+In 1908, Walling and his wife Anna went to Springfield, Illinois, to investigate a race riot that occurred on August 14.
 Ethnic whites had attacked blacks, with physical conflict arising out of job competition at the lowest levels and rapid social change in the developing city.
-Walling wrote an article, "The Race War in the North," for the September 3 issue of The Independent.
-He said, "the spirit of the abolitionists, of Lincoln and Lovejoy, must be revived and we must come to treat the negro on a plane of absolute political and capitalist equality, or Vardaman and Tillman will soon have transferred the race war to the North."
+Walling wrote an article, "The Race War in the North", for the September 3 issue of The Independent (New York), in which he said that "the spirit of the abolitionists, of Lincoln and Lovejoy, must be revived and we must come to treat the negro on a plane of absolute political and capitalist equality, or Vardaman and Tillman will soon have transferred the race war to the North."
 He appealed for a "large and powerful body of citizens to come to their aid."

 Mary White Ovington wrote to him in support.
 She was one among a number of people, white and black, Christians and Jews, who were moved to create a new organization to work for civil rights.
 Walling was among the white founders of the NAACP; founding black members included such leaders as W.E.B.
-Du Bois from the Niagara Movement.
+Du Bois from the Niagara Movement; founding Jewish members included such leaders as Henry Moskowitz, Joel and Arthur Spingarn, Lillian Wald, Walter E. Sachs, and others.
 They had some of their first meetings in Walling's New York apartment.
 Walling served initially as chairman of the NAACP Executive Committee (1910–1911).

 Walling later worked full-time for the American Federation of Labor.